nodejs/node/doc/api/fs.md

 following constants define the possible values of `mode`.
 It is possible to create a mask consisting of the bitwise OR of two or more values.

-- `fs.F_OK` - File is visible to the calling process.
+- `fs.constants.F_OK` - File is visible to the calling process.
 This is useful for determining if a file exists, but says nothing about `rwx` permissions.
 Default if no `mode` is specified.
-- `fs.R_OK` - File can be read by the calling process.
+- `fs.constants.R_OK` - File can be read by the calling process.
-- `fs.W_OK` - File can be written by the calling process.
+- `fs.constants.W_OK` - File can be written by the calling process.
-- `fs.X_OK` - File can be executed by the calling process.
-This has no effect on Windows (will behave like `fs.F_OK`).
+- `fs.constants.X_OK` - File can be executed by the calling process.
+This has no effect on Windows (will behave like `fs.constants.F_OK`).

 The final argument, `callback`, is a callback function that is invoked with a possible error argument.
 If any of the accessibility checks fail, the error